vix597/Ru5tedBun1ons/README.md

 nmap -sS -n -T4 --top-ports 1000 172.18.30.0-255
 ```
 1. Scan range with nmap and find hosts with 3389.
 Try the `rdesktop` kali command to log into the hosts
-1. On the 1 host without 3389....maybe try to `netcat` to the port for some fun times - I think this is running: https://github.com/vix597/vulny
+1. On the 1 host not running 3389....maybe try to `netcat` to the port for some fun times - I think this is running: https://github.com/vix597/vulny

 This should work for RDP on one of those machines:
 ```